How To Care For a Caladium

 • Add mulch to help maintain moisture [source: Phipps].

 • Place your caladiums in a partially shaded location.
-Although they grow larger in full sun, the caladium's coloring is best in partial shade.
+Although they grow larger in direct sun, the caladium's coloring is best in part shade.

-Because they're perennials, you'll have to move your caladiums inside in the fall after their foliage yellows and begins to wilt.
-Here's how to care for caladiums during the winter.
+Since they're perennials, you'll have to move your caladiums inside in the fall after their foliage yellows and begins to wilt.
+While they can be grown indoors, keep the following care tips in mind:

 1. Let the caladiums dry out for a few weeks after digging them up.